KhoanDoanVan/Immersive_3D_Object/README.md

  ## Feature
--  Select and place .scn models in an AR environment
+-  Select and place .dae(.urdz, .scn) models in an AR environment
 -  Detect both horizontal and vertical surfaces for model placement

 <p align="center">